-After many months in the doldrums, Business Confidence in the Chinese Manufacturing Sector has sprung into life .
-December Sales Managers Data data records Confidence at a 38 month high, a remarkable turnaround after years of low readings.
-In sharp contrast, the Services sector, which has remained in reasonable shape during the long period during which the Manufacturing sector appeared to be hibernating, appears to have recently become the laggard.
+Business Confidence in the Chinese Manufacturing Sector has risen strongly in the last few months.
+In sharp contrast , Confidence in the Services sector, which has remained in reasonable shape during the long period during which the Manufacturing sector appeared to be hibernating, has recently become the laggard, with the February reading at a 19 month low.

-However the overall message must remain one of caution, until more data points illuminate the likely course of economic activity in China in the first quarter of 2025.
+However the overall message regarding China must remain one of great caution, until more data points illuminate the likely course of economic activity in the first quarter of 2025.
 One particular hazard may significantly alter the short term outlook in China - the much heralded imposition of giant tariffs by the incoming Trump regime.
 In this context, the optimism evident in the Chinese Manufacturing sector is surprising .
-Preparations to batten down the hatches in case of stormy weather ahead might seem more appropriate advice.
-The big question remains: can the world's great growth engine of the past few decades move back towards its previously central role in sponsoring global economic expansion.
-Or will tariff wars with the USA move China and other centres of economic growth into reverse gear?
+The big question remains : can the world's great growth engine of the past few decades move back towards its previously central role in sponsoring global economic expansion.
+Or will tariff wars with the USA and other factors move China and other centres of economic growth into reverse gear?

 The Sales Managers' Indexes provide the earliest monthly data on the speed and direction of economic activity in key growth areas of the world.